-Health Coach Feature: Clinical Director, Chef, and Integrative Nutrition Health Coach Samantha Elkrief
+Health Coach Profile: Clinical Director and Chef Samantha Elkrief

 Our Health Coach Feature series shares the inspiring stories of Integrative Nutrition Health Coaches who are cultivating positive health choices and educating others to live more wholesome lifestyles.
 Join us twice per month on the IIN Blog to read more about what brought our grads to IIN and what they’re up to now!